-It was noted that there were 19 inspections, for which the outcome had not been noted on the inspection report.
+It was noted that there were 35 inspections, for which the outcome had not been noted on the inspection report.
 During the audit, the local authority clarified what the outcome was for each of these inspections, and they have been included in the relevant inspection outcome category in Table 3, above.

-During the review of the inspection outcomes, it was noted that there were 60 inspections in which an inspection result of minor non compliance was recorded.
-These 60 inspections related to 9 establishments.
-Two of the records of the official control inspections, examined by the audit team, had an unsatisfactory result.
-These two inspections related to one establishment.
+During the review of the inspection outcomes, it was noted that there were 29 inspections in which an inspection result of minor non compliance was recorded.
+These 29 inspections related to 9 establishments.
+One of the records of the official control inspections, examined by the audit team, had an unsatisfactory result.
+A further surveillance inspection took place two weeks later, which had a satisfactory outcome.
+The audit team noted that the information relating to the non compliances identified as well as the corrective actions, taken by the food business operators, should be more detailed.